I was brought in as the sole UX/UI Designer to reimagine ElevateIP’s portal from the ground up.

 RESEARCH

-I led a comprehensive usability audit and UX research process that included 12 stakeholder interviews, 6 usability tests, competitive benchmarking & full design review.
+I led a comprehensive UX research project that included 12 stakeholder interviews, 6 usability tests, competitive benchmarking & full design review.

-The user?
-Busy startup founders with limited time, high cognitive load and little patience for friction.
+The end-users were busy startup founders with limited time, high cognitive load and little patience for friction.

 SOLUTION